MachadoAmanda/news-agent/README.md

-# AI Agent – Executive Demo Guide
+# AI Agent – Executive workshop guide

 This short guide explains how to set up and test the **AI Agent demo** that will be used during our talk with directors.
 The objective is to demonstrate **how an AI Agent can be created in n8n and use email as a tool**.